8 Things That Only People Who Cycle to Work Will Understand

 Commuting motorcyclists come across as particularly egotistical cavemen, only capable of communicating via the revving grunt.

 If they stop, they rev. If they see another motorbike, they rev. If you cut them off, they rev – but you might not even realise you’ve done anything wrong.
-You probably just think that one of these egotistical ‘bikers’ has seen another across the road and the battle of the self-declared silverbacks is once again in full flow.
+You probably just think that one of these egotistical ‘bikers’ has seen another across the road and the battle of the self-declared silverback status is once again in full flow.

 5) Uninformed Drivers